 Not only does online learning cut down on the use of paper and energy, but also on the amount of pollution intake while commuting to campus.
 Online courses use 90% lesser resources and have 85% lower carbon emissions than traditional face-to-face lessons.

 Research has found that 75% of institutions that offered real-time and online courses had better retention and graduation rates for students enrolled in digital learning classes.

 An online master's degree could be a perfect option for students facing the challenge of juggling work, family, and education.
 In addition, obtaining an online degree will prepare students for career development despite the time constraints they may face.

 Overall, we can conclude that online learning is a more effective method of education.
 It is also more resource-efficient, cost-effective, and better for the environment.
 In the future, it might as well become a better way to learn.

 Are you looking for a company that can transcribe all your audio materials or other learning materials?

-GMR transcription offers video transcription, document translation, and multiple language translation services.
+GMR Transcription Services, Inc. offers video transcription, document translation, and multiple language translation services.
 Our language translation services include English to Spanish Translation, Spanish to English Translation, Mandarin to English Translation, English to Mandarin Translation, English to Arabic Translation services, and much more.
 Our services can help you translate and transcribe online learning materials quickly.